CELTA Courses Adelaide

 - Only people who meet the performance criteria are issued a certificate.

 - Learners, teachers and the teaching and learning context

 - Language skills: reading, listening, speaking and writing

 - Planning and resources for different teaching contexts

 - Developing teaching skills and professionalism

 Recognition & Regard

-Due to the rigorous annual approval process and constant moderation of courses the CELTA is highly regarded worldwide; Cambridge University being well known throughout the world is often requested by employers nationally and internationally.
+Due to the rigorous annual approval process and constant moderation of courses, the CELTA is highly regarded worldwide.
+The University of Cambridge is well known throughout the world therefore CELTA is often requested by employers nationally and internationally.

 The CELTA is recognised by:

 - TEFL / TESL / TEFOL / TESOL / ELT (English language teaching) employers around the world